Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Multisymplectic Description of a General Tensor Field

 and their complex conjugates.
-As in the regular Hamiltonian formalism, Eq. (\ref{EcDW1Tensor}) and its complex conjugate give us back the definitions of the generalized momenta.
-Additionally, by deriving Eq. (\ref{EcDW1Tensor}) and substituting in it the complex conjugate of Eq. (\ref{EcDW2Tensor}), we obtain that the field equation for the tensor field is given by an inhomogeneous Klein-Gordon equation for each component of the field, as it would be obtained from the Lagrangian formalism for the action in Eq. (\ref{action}).
+As in the usual Hamiltonian formalism, Eq. (\ref{EcDW1Tensor}) and its complex conjugate give back the definitions of the multisymplectic momenta.
+On the other hand, by deriving Eq. (\ref{EcDW1Tensor}) and substituting the complex conjugate of Eq. (\ref{EcDW2Tensor}) into the result obtained, we have that the field equation for the tensor field is given by an inhomogeneous Klein–Gordon equation for each component of the field, as it would be obtained from the Euler–Lagrange equation of the Lagrangian formalism for the action in Eq. (\ref{action}).